-My project Screen Queen Face Fail explores drag makeup as a tactic to confuse facial recognition algorithms by reconfiguring facial features through contouring and embellishment.
-This project draws on numerous examples of drag queens often being mis-tagged as one another on Facebook, as well as my academic research on the intersections of queerness and surveillance.
-For this photo project, I am creating an “anti-dataset” of drag queen portraits, with a number of models each photographed in three looks: 1) non-drag, 2) a typical drag look for that performer, and 3) a consistent look inspired by the drag icon Divine that each performer recreates.
-I upload portraits to Facebook and other platforms to test their efficacy and whether specific techniques generate false matches or fail to identify models.
-The goal is certainly not to produce more effective surveillance systems, but instead to unpack their current black-boxed algorithms and develop new ways of countering their harms by producing tactics that individuals and communities can accessibly engage—while also highlighting for the public many of the present dangers so that we can push for more collective justice.
+Screen Queen Face Fail explores drag makeup as a tactic to confuse facial recognition algorithms by reconfiguring facial features through contouring and embellishment.
+During Phase 1, the project will draw on numerous examples of drag queens being mistagged as one another on Facebook, as well as the artist’s academic research on the intersections of queerness and surveillance to unpack their current black-boxed algorithms.
+This project develops new ways of countering harm by producing tactics that individuals and communities can accessibly engage—while also highlighting for the public many of the present dangers so that we can push for more collective justice.